 “I was able to look around in New York City…and I saw people who were doing everything they could to chase down everything they wanted,” said Niestat.

 “People live there because they want to, and they pour that want into their hustle.
 If they relax, they get chased out of that.”

-He eventually managed to parlay work as a bike messenger, to being an artist’s assistant, to creating birthday videos, to finally creating award-winning art videos.
+He eventually managed to turn work as a bike messenger, to being an artist’s assistant, to creating birthday videos, to finally creating award-winning art videos.

 Even as he was being feted as an emerging artist in festivals in Brazil, there were still tough times.

-“The unromantic part of the hustle, which is so easy to gloss over when telling a story…is that it was omniprescent.” said Niestat.
+“The unromantic part of the hustle, which is so easy to gloss over when telling a story…is that it was omnipresent.” said Niestat.

 “I still struggled each week to come up with $110, which was the cost of a round trip to Connecticut where my kid Owen was going to school, and I would stay in the attic of my dad’s coffee shop there.

 “Literally, in one week I’m in Sao Paolo…and the very next week I’m asleep in the attic of a coffee shop with a baby.”